wp-plugins/mivhak/readme.txt

 6. The code insertion/edition popup window

 == Changelog ==

+= 1.2.6 =
+* (FIX) Move the cursor out of the inserted element after inserting
+* (FIX) Issue that was breaking the editing functionality in the visual editor
+* Tested under WordPress 4.2.3

 = 1.2.5 =
 * (UPDATE) Bumped up ace version to 1.1.9